home-assistant/home-assistant.io/source/_includes/common-tasks/backups.md

 ## Backups

 Backup of your Home Assistant and add-on data and configuration.
+Backups are used to [restore](#restoring-a-backup) a system or parts of it if a rollback is needed or to migrate your Home Assistant to new hardware.
+It is good practice to create a backup before updating Home Assistant.

-They are stored in a compressed archive file (.tar).
+Backups are stored in a compressed archive file (.tar).
 Backups are made from the backups panel under {% my supervisor_backups title="**Settings** > **System** > **Backups**" %}.
 There is also a service available that allows you to trigger the creation of a backup from an automation.
 By default, backups are stored locally in the `/backup` directory.

 A full backup includes the following directories: